djedjethai/phpMediterpourgrandir/README.md

 # docker-htaccess-phpApache-MySql

 # Description
-A simple online course website.
-Include an Index section(presentation, author, contact/mail).
-An Authentification section, a Lesson section, a Q&A section, a User Account section.
-As well a Back-end allow the admin to moderate any question, comment, or review.
+An online course website.
+The Front-end render: the Index module, the Authentification module, the Course module, the Q&A Module(via a Chat), the User Account module.
+The Back-end allow the administrator to moderate any input from the client (questions, comments, or reviews).

-## Signup
+## Authentification
-> An email is sent for the student to activate an account validation’s link
+> The Activation of the client account is based on email validation (using Sendgrid).

 ## Course
-> Only one course, as soon as a lesson is finish the next one won't be available before 96 hours(specific to the aim of this course).
-The student can review the course at the end of each chapter, the review can be edited at anytime in the User Account
+> Display the lessons.

 ## Q&A
-> Questions can be answer by any students, a mailing system notify all participants if any new answer
+> A Chat is implemented, allowing the Instructor or other users to answer questions, the mailing implementation will notify users for follow-ups based on the response from others.

 ## User Account
-> Each member own his account, where he can modify his credentials, modify his review, add a profile picture and consult any notification’s messages.
+> Each member own his account, credentials and reviews can be modify, A profile picture can be add.

 # Technologie
-Wrote in PHP (OOP), the code follow the MVC structure, easily scalable and DRY as a central library is available to all modules.
-The App load using a .htaccess and a Bootstrap class loader.
-The design is responsive using SASS to optimise the implementation of the CSS.
-Some Javascript also complete various effects.
+Wrote in PHP (OOP), the application is design as a framework, the code follow the MVC structure, easily scalable and DRY as a central library is available to all modules(index, authentification, account, etc).
+Mysql is use for database storage.
+Docker-compose has been use during development process and Swarm orchestrate the application in production.

 # Technical description
-The project looks like simple but behind the scene it implements a lots of good practices.
-It has been built from scratch, 100% OOP, as it depends of almost no dependencies all features as been implemented manually (csrf token, session’s management, cache system, logging system, etc.).
-Also as mush as possible some design patterns are implemented like Dependencies injection,  Observables, Factory, Strategy.
+The project may looks like simple but behind the scene its implementation follow good practices.
+It has been built from scratch, 100% OOP.
+With the aim of depending at least dependencies, so most of the features as been implemented (csrf token, session’s management, cache system, logging system, etc.).

 # Downsides
-No testing implementation, as PHP was just a language I used during studies I did not learn about PHP testing library.
-The User’s profile picture is store on the server which will be a problem at scale time(if scale time).
-This is a old school style website PHP-Apache-Mysql-javascript.
+No testing implementation.
+The User’s profile picture is store on the server which will lead to problems at scale time(if scale time).
+This is an old school style website PHP-Apache-Mysql-javascript, but sill it works very-well.